mitranim/gow/readme.md

 * Go-specific, easy to remember.
 * Ignores non-Go files by default.
-* Better watcher: no unnecessary delays, not even a split second; uses the excellent https://github.com/rjeczalik/notify.
+* Better watcher: recursive, no delays, no polling; uses https://github.com/rjeczalik/notify.
 * Silent by default.
 * No garbage files.
 * Can properly clear the terminal on restart.